bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 * All requests go through Varnish to ensure the site is fast
 * Data access happens through an API, so you can work with the same information whether you're writing PHP, JavaScript, or JavaScript
 * Web design is done in a responsive way where the same pages can be delivered to desktops, mobile, and tablets with only some CSS and JavaScript changes

+> Render templates and translation on the server, and keep them simple.
+JavaScript rendering can be slower

 * BBC uses Zend Framework, but with Symfony's Dependency Injection Container added
 * Symfony's Event Dispatcher allows decoupling the system so that some process can start in PHP, and then continue in JavaScript
 * Dependency Injection and event-based programming allows BBC to replace their current implementation with Symfony piece-by-piece instead of having to do one huge rewrite